Why is this medication prescribed?

 Nusinersen injection may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

-- fever, sore throat, or other signs of infection
+- ear pain, fever, or other signs of ear infection

 Some side effects can be serious.
 If you experience any of these symptoms, call your doctor immediately: